citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/portfolio-and-catalog/activity.md

     !!! note "NOTE"

-        In order for the deadline to be displayed, an SLA must be registered for the activity (see knowledge [Service contract attributes configuration][7]), in the section Linking request activities to contract).
+        In order for the deadline to be displayed, an SLA must be registered for the activity (see knowledge Service contract attributes configuration, available at the end of this document), in the section Linking request activities to contract).
 The parameters "Show priority" and "Show final date" have their default value equal to "Yes".

 -   **Name**: enter the name of the incident activity for viewing on the portal and/or chat;